A state-by-state breakdown of US coronavirus cases - Local News 8

 Hawaii: 1

-A Hawaii resident who traveled on a cruise ship that’s been linked to more than two dozen coronavirus cases has tested positive for the virus, Gov. David Ige said.

-He said the resident traveled on the Grand Princess in early February and returned home to the islands.
+A Hawaii resident who traveled on a cruise ship that’s been linked to more than two dozen coronavirus cases tested positive for the virus, Gov. David Ige said March 6.
+The resident traveled on the Grand Princess in early February and returned home to the islands, he said.

 Illinois: 6